 Papa's Got A Brand New Bag...Fee

-A couple of months ago, I made my usual monthly visit to Costco.
+Every month, I make my usual visit to Costco.
 The layout of the store is like a racetrack, and it has a way of captivating you as you navigate through it.
 You can't help but question whether you truly "need" all the products you encounter on your way to the produce section at the back.
 It's a brilliant strategy on their part.
 On this particular visit, while I was on my way to pick up my regular monthly items, I unexpectedly came across a set of suitcases.
 Since my old set had taken quite a beating from all the road trips and flights I've been on, I decided to purchase this new set.
 The set included a spacious carry-on suitcase and a larger suitcase for checking in.
 This got me thinking about the countless flights I've been on where I've witnessed passengers cramming the overhead compartments with their larger suitcases, claiming them as carry-on bags.
 It's a complex issue because this practice can potentially cause delays for others.
 However, considering that airlines are continuously increasing baggage fees, can we really blame these passengers?
 Or is it simply easier to pay the fees?

 Why Do Baggage Fees Exist?